 These time periods apply to every driver convicted of a subsequent DUI or license suspension violation, regardless of the county where the offense occurred.

 It will cost you a minimum of $75 and up to $150 for a professional to install the IID.
 If you are low income, there is a program for financial assistance that can lower the cost by up to 50%.
 There is also a recurring fee of about $50 for each time you bring the device in for calibration.
 These fees apply to each vehicle that you own.
 The DMV has a fee of at least $55.

 All California counties require installation of an IID for first-time DUI offenders.
 Following the changes in the law in cases with arrest dates on or after January 1, 2019, an IID is required upon conviction of all 23152(a) and 23152(b) charges.

 - Los Angeles

-All first-time offenders in these counties are required to have the device for 5-months.
-If an injury occurred with the DUI, the device requirement is 12-months.
-For repeat offenders, the following time periods are required with an enhanced time if you are convicted of a DUI with injury4, or convicted of driving on a suspended license stemming from a DUI5.
+All first-time offenders in these counties are required to have the device for 4-6 months.
+If an injury occurred with the DUI, the device requirement is 12-months upon conviction of DUI with injury.
+For repeat offenders, the following time periods are required with an enhanced time if you are convicted of a DUI with injury3, or convicted of driving on a suspended license stemming from a DUI4.